contiv-experimental/docs/source/2_volplugin.md

 ### Volume Formatting

 Because of limitations in the docker volume implementation, we use a *pattern* to describe volumes to docker.
-This pattern is `tenant-name/volume-name`, and is supplied to `docker volume create --name` and transfers to `docker run -v`.
+This pattern is `policy-name/volume-name`, and is supplied to `docker volume create --name` and transfers to `docker run -v`.

-For example, a typical use of volplugin might work like this presuming we have a tenant uploaded named `tenant1`:
+For example, a typical use of volplugin might work like this presuming we have a policy uploaded named `policy1`:

 ```
-$ docker volume create -d volplugin --name tenant1/foo
+$ docker volume create -d volplugin --name policy1/foo
-$ docker run -it -v tenant1/foo:/mnt ubuntu bash
+$ docker run -it -v policy1/foo:/mnt ubuntu bash
 ```

-This pattern creates a volume called `foo` in `tenant1`'s default ceph pool.
+This pattern creates a volume called `foo` in `policy1`'s default ceph pool.
 If you wish to change the pool (or other options), see "Driver Options" below.

 ### JSON Global Configuration